Dental Hygienist Job Description Sample

 The dental hygienist, along with the dentist, is a healthcare professional who offers services after obtaining the proper credentials or licensing from the appropriate jurisdiction.

-Perhaps the most common group of duties associated with the job description of this profession involves providing dental care.
+Perhaps the most common group of duties associated with the dental hygienist job description involves providing dental care.

 A tooth cleaning procedure is often taken care of by the dental hygienist.

 Besides cleaning, the role of the dental hygienist also includes root planning and sealing; and educating the patient in general oral hygiene.

 However, in some places, it has become a commonplace in dentistry clinics for dental hygienists to also handle the teeth bleaching procedures.

 For the various tasks that a dental hygienist is expected to perform, there is no need for him/her to be supervised by a dentist.

 In some instances, local regulations may require a partial supervision, but as more hygienists strive to obtain higher degrees of certification, this trend is changing.